-The <DataObjects> tag is a container of data objects of various types that can be constructed during the execution of a particular calculation flow.
-These data objects can be used as input or output for a particular Model (see Roles' meaning in section 16), etc. Currently, RAVEN supports 4 different data types, each with a particular conceptual meaning.
-These data types are instantiated as sub-nodes in the <DataObjects> block of an input file:
+The DataObjects> tag is a container of data objects of various types that can be constructed during the execution of a particular calculation flow.
+These data objects can be used as input or output for a particular Model (see Roles' meaning in section 17), etc. Currently, RAVEN supports 4 different data types, each with a particular conceptual meaning.
+These data types are instantiated as sub-nodes in the DataObjects> block of an input file:

-- Point>, as the name suggests, describes the state of the system at a certain point (e.g. in time).
-In other words, it can be considered a mapping between a set of parameters in the input space and the resulting outcomes in the output space at a particular point in the phase space (e.g. in time). - PointSet> is a collection of individual Point objects.
-It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of outcomes in the output space at a particular point (e.g. in time). - <History> describes the temporal evolution of the state of the system within a certain input domain. - <HistorySet> is a collection of individual History objects.
+- PointSet> is a collection of individual objects, each describing the state of the system at a certain point (e.g. in time).
+It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of outcomes in the output space at a particular point (e.g. in time). - <HistorySet> is a collection of individual objects each describing the temporal evolution of the state of the system within a certain input domain.
 It can be considered a mapping between multiple sets of parameters in the input space and the resulting sets of temporal evolutions in the output space.

 As noted above, each data object represents a mapping between a set of parameters and the resulting outcomes.
-The data objects are defined within the main XML block called <DataObjects:
+The data objects are defined within the main XML block called DataObjects:

 '''

 <Simulation>

 ...

 <DataObjects>

-<Point name=''>...</Point>

 <PointSet name=''>...</PointSet>

-<History name=''>...</History>

 <HistorySet name=''>...</HistorySet>

 </DataObjects>

 ...

 </Simulation>

 '''